-One of tricks that Hemingway plays on the reader is that while the prose is ‘ordinary’, but you can’t help keep reading on and on and on… It looks simple until you try it.
+One of tricks that Hemingway plays on the reader is that while the prose is ‘ordinary’, you can’t help but keep reading on and on and on… It looks simple until you try it.
 Look at how he does it.
-Crisp, direct and engaging.
+His writing style is crisp, direct and engaging.
 All the signs of a great writer.
-Look at how he makes long sentences short, mundane subjects interesting, clips along at a nice pace, without losing the thread.
-You can use these techniques to improve business plans, proposals, white papers and case studies.
+Look at how he makes long sentences short, mundane subjects interesting, and clips along at a nice pace.
+And without ever losing the thread.
+Us business writers can use these techniques to improve business plans, proposals, white papers and case studies.

 Let’s get started.

 10 Step Guide to persuasive Writing